 At the end of the session, skater's skills are reviewed by an instructor.
 Skaters who have mastered the skills receive advance to the next level.
 Skaters who have improved through the season but are not ready for the next level yet will receive a certificate explaining what skills need to be polished before advancing.
 Instructors teach the skills, but it is up to the skater to practice and master each skill.

 Bird Arena offers hockey and figure skates for rental.
 Instructors are available at the beginning and end of each session to assist with proper fitting of the skates.
 A rental fee can be added to your registration fee each session for group lessons if you chose to use Bird Arena skates.

 We have two sessions in the fall.
-The first one is our "Back to Skating Camp" session.
-This session lasts four weeks with lessons on both Tuesdays and Saturdays.
-This session is a little different because there are two lessons a week which helps your skater get back those skills they might have lost over the summer.
-At the end of the four weeks your skater will be either advanced to the next level or given the skills they need to polish in order to get to the next level.
+The first is a four-week sessions, which includes lessons on either Tuesdays or Saturdays, depending on what works best for your schedule.
+This is a great introductory session to help your skater get back the skills they may have lost over the summer.
+At the end of the four weeks, your skater will either be advanced to the next level or be given the skills they need to polish in order to pass next time.